 Recent Hack Reactor Reviews: Rating 4.69

-In PersonFull Time40 Hours/week12 Weeks
+In PersonFull Time60 Hours/week12 Weeks

 OnlinePart Time20 Hours/week36 Weeks

-Deposit After you have been accepted, a small deposit is required in order to secure your spot in the class.
+Deposit After acceptance, a non-refundable $100 deposit is required in order to secure your spot.
 Financing Tuition Plans Applicants who would otherwise be unable to attend Hack Reactor may split their tuition into installments and finish paying a portion of tuition up to six months after graduation.
-Refund / Guarantee No Scholarship $1.3MM Hack Reactor Scholarship Fund - visit www.hackreactor.com/scholarships
+Scholarship Yes, we’re proud to offer scholarships for Hack Reactor Software engineering Immersive students.
+Learn more: https://www.hackreactor.com/scholarships

 Hack Reactor Reviews